 The Making of Another Major Motion Picture Masterpiece: A novel (Hardcover)

-From the Academy Award-winning actor and best-selling author: a novel about the making of a star-studded, multimillion-dollar superhero action film...and the humble comic books that inspired it.
+NEW YORK TIMES BEST SELLER • From the legendary actor and best-selling author: a novel about the making of a star-studded, multimillion-dollar superhero action film...and the humble comic books that inspired it.
 Funny, touching, and wonderfully thought-provoking, while also capturing the changes in America and American culture since World War II.

 Part One of this story takes place in 1947.
 A troubled soldier, returning from the war, meets his talented five-year-old nephew, leaves an indelible impression, and then disappears for twenty-three years.